 (Left) An arthroscopic view of a healthy shoulder joint.
 (Center) In this image of a rotator cuff tear, a large gap can be seen between the edge of the rotator cuff tendon and the humeral head.
 (Right) The tendon has been re-attached to the humeral head with sutures.

-Surgery is performed to suture the torn tendon ends to the bone.
 During surgery, Dr. van den Berg also will remove any inflamed bursa or bone spurs that would delay tendon healing.

 During shoulder arthroscopy, a small camera, called an arthroscope, is inserted near the shoulder joint through a small (usually 5-10mm) incision.
 The arthroscope is attached to a video monitor to allow Dr. Van den Berg to look inside your joint.